JosephSilber/bouncer/readme.md

 ### Enabling cache

-Bouncer's queries are by default cached for the current request.
+By default, Bouncer's queries are cached for the current request.
 For better performance, you may want to [enable cross-request caching](#caching).

 ## Upgrade